Pragistyo/node-for-boredom/README.md

 - When Delete Medical Records, decrease "countpatientnumber field in doctor table, for related doctor
 - getByDatePolyclinic: input the range dateFrom and dateTo, to get data count all patient which consult at those date.
 Furthermore, count patient based on their blood type

 ##STACK

-Language: nodeJs ES6 (with babel)
+Language: nodeJs ES6 (with babel).
-Server: express
+Server: express.
 Test: mocha, chai, istanbul (for coverage)

 ## ROUTES